NWChemEx/Chemist/docs/source/developer/design/chemistry/ao_basis_set.rst

    - We note that mixing basis sets, say using cc-pVDZ on hydrogens and aug-cc-pVDZ on non-hydrogens, is not unheard of.
 Thus we may need to specify the basis name per center.

+.. _ao_atomic_number:

+Atomic number tracking
+   In practice one usually specifies an atomic basis set on a per atom basis.
+   This requires the name of the basis set and the atomic number of the atom.

+.. _ao_hierarchical:

+Hierarchical
+   While we think of atom-centered basis sets as simple sets of basis functions, the reality is those functions have a somewhat complicated hierarchical form, *i.e.*, primitives often combine to form contracted Gaussian functions which then are paired with either a Cartesian or spherical piece to form atomic orbitals which are then grouped into shells which are then grouped into atomic basis sets which finally are combined to form molecular basis sets.
+Our classes should also be able to represent this hierarchy.

+.. _ao_class_flattening:

+Class flattening
+   For better or worse much of the infrastructure written to support AO integrals is function-based and not object-oriented.
+Point being to use an object-oriented basis set with existing infrastructure we often need to operate with the primitives directly.
+For convenience each level of the hierarchy should be able to flatten itself, *i.e.*, we should be able to iterate over primitives in an object, regardless of the nesting.

 Out of Scope
 ============